 When administrated alone, the safety and efficacy profiles of current cutaneous leishmaniasis treatments (antimonials, miltefosine, and thermotherapy) are well established.
 Using a combination of therapeutic approaches may improve efficacy rates, reduce treatment duration, and improve the rate of adverse events.
-A combination of one single application of thermotherapy at 50°C for 30 seconds with a three-week course of oral miltefosine will be tested in order to gain information about safety and efficacy.
+The Phase II study aims to assess whether a combination of thermotherapy with a shorter course of oral miltefosine achieves better results than thermotherapy alone.

 At the end of 2016, official approvals were obtained, a site initiation visit conducted and the first patients were enrolled in Peru, while final approvals are expected by early 2017 for a second site in Colombia.